-To convert an existing USB 2.0 device to USB Type-C, the designer can short the two CC pins, add one Pull-Down resistor and route the USB D+/D- signals to both positions on the USB Type-C receptacle.
+To convert an existing USB 2.0 device to Type-C, the designer must add two pull-down resistors to the CC pins and route the USB D+/D- signals to both positions on the Type-C receptacle.
 No other changes are required.
-The device waits for Vbus to be valid, enables its D+ Pull-Up resistor (for a Full Speed or High Speed product), chirps (if a High Speed device) and USB enumeration occurs as normal.
+The device waits for Vbus to be valid, enables it’s D+ pull-up resistor (for a Full Speed or High Speed product), Chirps (if High Speed device) and USB enumeration occurs as normal.

 This simplified USB 2.0 Type-C device and host implementation does not support high current charging, active cables, power delivery, analog audio adapter or debug accessories.
 The advantage is it is a cost-effective approach that does not require ASIC or SoC redesign and minimizes time-to-market.